GeorgOhneH/ethz-document-fetcher/README.md

 The template file is where you specify your folder structure and the websites you want to scrape.

 See examples in the template folder.
 Note that in some examples some values are `null`.
-These must be replaced with there actual values if you want them to be used.
+These must be replaced with there actual values if you want the producer to be used.

 ### Start
 You need to start with a `folder` or/and `producers`